LooihV/IOT_EMASA/Documentation/Deployment/Deployment Considerations.md

 ## 1.1.
 Purpose

-The purpose of this Installation and Deployment Guide is to describe in technical terms the steps necessary to install the software referred to ChirpStack open-source LoRaWAN Network Server and make it operational.
+The purpose of this Guide is to describe in technical concern to deploy the software referred to EMASA Monitor Online and make it operational.

 ## 1.2.
 Revision history